ShimantoRahman/empulse/docs/getting_started/quickstart.rst

 ==============================================

 A cost matrix also tells you where to put the decision threshold.
-Instead of the default 0.5, ask the metric for the profit-maximising operating point.
+Instead of the default 0.5, ask the very same ``expected_profit`` metric for the profit-maximising operating point — no separate metric or business parameters needed, since ``clv`` already lives in the cost matrix.

-:func:`~empulse.metrics.empc_score` is the Expected Maximum Profit for Customer Churn — it treats the offer-acceptance rate as uncertain and reports the profit you can expect at the best cut-off, along with the fraction of the customer base to contact.

 .. code-block:: python

-    from empulse.metrics import classification_threshold, empc_score

-    mean_clv = float(clv_test.mean())

-    target_fraction = empc_score.optimal_rate(
-        y_test, y_score, clv=mean_clv, incentive_cost=0.05 * mean_clv
-    )
-    threshold = classification_threshold(y_test, y_score, customer_threshold=target_fraction)
+    rate = expected_profit.optimal_rate(y_test, y_score, clv=clv_test)

-    print(f'contact the top {target_fraction:.1%} of customers (score >= {threshold:.3f})')
+    print(f'contact about {rate:.1%} of customers')

-This says to contact roughly the top **19%** of customers.
+This says to contact roughly **23.5%** of customers.

 .. note::
-    :func:`~empulse.metrics.empc_score` carries its own cost matrix, whose incentive is a fixed amount (``incentive_cost``) rather than a fraction of each customer's value, and whose ``clv`` is a single global number.
-Both are therefore passed as scalars here, with the incentive written as ``0.05 * mean_clv`` to match the 5% fraction this dataset uses.
-Left at its own defaults it would describe a different campaign.
+    Running this raises a ``UserWarning`` saying the optimal threshold fell outside ``[0, 1]`` and was clipped.
+Some customers in this dataset have a lifetime value lower than what it costs to contact them, so no predicted probability could ever justify targeting them — the cost matrix implies an always-negative decision for them.
+That is inherent to this dataset, not a bug, and safe to ignore here.

 Putting the threshold to work
 =============================

-Apply it to the scores you already have, and check what it earns:
+Because ``clv`` is instance-dependent, the break-even point is too: a high-value customer is worth contacting at a much lower churn probability than a low-value one.
+Asking for the threshold therefore returns one per customer, not a single cut-off:

 .. code-block:: python

+    threshold = expected_profit.optimal_threshold(y_test, y_score, clv=clv_test)
     targeted = (y_score >= threshold).astype(int)

     print(f'targeting {targeted.mean():.1%} of customers')
     print(f'profit: {expected_profit(y_test, targeted.astype(float), clv=clv_test):.2f}')

-Contacting that 19% earns **4.79** per customer, slightly more than deciding at 0.5 — and the tutorial shows how a per-customer threshold does better still, while contacting fewer people.
+Contacting that 23.5% earns **3.37** per customer, more than the 3.29 from scoring everyone — while reaching a quarter of the customer base. :ref:`The full tutorial <tutorial_threshold>` covers this properly, including cross-validating it.

 If you would rather have an estimator that does this for you, wrap the model in :class:`~empulse.models.CSThresholdClassifier`, which learns the cost-optimal threshold itself, or